-General understanding of the role in a company as well as of the practical implementation, including negotiation at all levels:

-- In-depth understanding of the purchasing process - Ability to apply common theories within the subject area in order to solve practical issues inspired by real life - Understanding for the specific issues related to purchasing in the public sector - Understanding project management in B2C, B2B and B2G - Ability to build information based on data and provide input for the negotiation process and the SLA this is based upon.
+- General understanding of the role in a company as well as enabling the student to work in depth with negotiation, purchasing and big data. - Knowledge about Big Data and ability to identify, categorize, analyse and present big data. - General understanding for the roles of innovation in a company as well as for the practical implementation, including design at all levels: - In-depth understanding of the innovation process - · Ability to apply common theories within the subject area in order to solve practical issues inspired by real life - Understanding for the specific issues related to design and design thinking.